Suite | Team, Growth, Professional, Enterprise, or Enterprise Plus |

 Getting started

-- An enabled Talk plan.
-See Enabling Talk and configuring general settings.
+- Set up the voice channel.
+See Enabling the voice channel and configuring general settings.

-- A Zendesk plan with messaging turned on.
+- Set up the messaging channel.
 See About messaging.

-- The messaging Web Widget must be configured.
+- Configure the messaging Web Widget must be configured.
 See Creating a messaging Web Widget.

-- To add a button or link to your website, you might need help from a web developer.
+- Add a button or link to your website.
+You might need help from a web developer.

-- A digital line.
+- Configure a digital line.
 See Adding a Talk digital line.

 Once you’ve met these requirements, read Quick start - Voice in messaging for help embedding call capabilities into your website.
 A developer should typically be able to add this capability within 15 minutes.